lgkonline/Miniphpy/README.md

 In Miniphpy you have two optional ways to compress your code: Remote and local compression.

 For the remote compression we use the APIs of http://javascript-minifier.com/ and http://cssminifier.com/.
-The vantage is, your output file will be much smaller.
+The good thing is, your output file will be much smaller.
 The disadvantage: the process will take longer.

-So if any bit counts you should choose the remote compression.
+So if every single bit counts, you should choose the remote compression.
 But if you are impatient, you should use the local way.